Optical Approach to Gravitational Redshift: Deflection of Light

-where $\psi$ is the angle between the position vector {\bf r} and the tangent at the point $r$ on the ray.
-Since $\psi=\pi/2$ at the point $r_0$ of closest approach of the ray to the origin, (13) may also be written as $n(r_0)r_0=$ constant.
+The relation in (12) represents a law of refraction in a medium which has spherical symmetry.
+Actually, Snell's law of refraction becomes the form of (12) when applied to a medium of spherically varying refractive index.\footnote{Snell's law can be written $n(r)\sin\psi=n(r+dr)\sin(\psi+d\psi)$, from which we obtain $d\psi=-(n/dn)\tan\psi$, where $\tan\psi=rd\theta/dr$.
+In order to give an angle of refraction from the spherically varying radius vector, we must add $d\theta$ to the angle $d\psi$ between the incident at $r$ and refracted ray at $r+dr$.
+So we have $d\psi+d\theta=-(n/dn)\tan\psi$, obtaining the relation in (12).} Since $\psi=\pi/2$ at the point $r_0$ of closest approach of the ray to the origin, (12) may also be written as $n(r_0)r_0=$ constant.
 This relation is sometimes called the formula of Bouguer in geometrical optics.
-If $(r,\theta)$ are the polar coordinates of a plane curve, then the angle $\psi$ between the radius vector to a point $r$ on the curve and the tangent at $r$ is given by
+The law of refraction can therefore be written in the form